Kaveeshamalindi/RAG-Chatbot/README.md

 ### 1. Loading the Gemini API Key

-The Gemini API key is stored in an environment file rather than directly inside the Python source code.
+The **Gemini API key** is stored in an environment file rather than directly inside the Python source code.

 This helps protect sensitive credentials and prevents accidentally exposing the API key on GitHub.

 ### 2. Gemini Model

-The project uses Gemini 3 Flash Preview as the Large Language Model.
+The project uses **Gemini 3 Flash Preview** as the Large Language Model.

 Gemini is responsible for generating the final answer using the relevant information retrieved from the PDF.

 ### 3. Reading the PDF

-The PDF is processed using PyPDF.
+The PDF is processed using **PyPDF**.

 The system reads each page and extracts the available text.